On Partitions of Two-Dimensional Discrete Boxes: Introduction

 Consider the following puzzle: Let $k$ be a positive integer and suppose that an axes-parallel rectangle $R$ in the plane is partitioned into $n$ rectangles such that every axis-parallel line that intersects $R$ intersects at least $k$ of these rectangles.
 Then how small can $n$ be as a function of $k$?

-It is easy to see that $n(1)=1$ and $n(k)=4k-4$ for $k>1$.
+Denote this function by $n(k)$ and observe that $n(1)=1$ and $n(k)=4k-4$ for $k>1$.
 Indeed, the two lines that contain the top and bottom sides of $R$ intersect together $2k$ distinct rectangles when $k>1$.
 Similarly, the two lines that contain the left and right sides of $R$ intersect $2k$ distinct rectangles.
 There are exactly four rectangles that belong to these two sets --- the ones containing the four corners of $R$ --- hence $n(k) \geq 4k-4$.
 To see that this bound is tight consider the example in Figure~\ref{fig:bricks} (taken from~\cite{Bucic}).